connxio/docs/docs/Resending/connxio-resending.md

 ConnXio will catch and persist all failures that occur in any integration flow.
 The purpose of this is to allow customers to be able to either resend these messages (if e.g. the receiver system experienced an outage), or delete the messages if resending is not appropriate.

-When a failure has occured it can be viewed in the Failures page in the ConnXio Portal.
+When a failure has occurred it can be viewed in the Failures page in the ConnXio Portal.
 ![Failures page](https://i.imgur.com/bdF3Oy8.png#light-only)![Docusaurus themed image](https://i.imgur.com/qdbc01O.png#dark-only)
-This page shows all integrations where failures have occured.
+This page shows all integrations where failures have occurred.
 To view the specific failures, click the integration to open a new page where all failures can be viewed individually.

 On this page you view the failures and when, why and where they failed.
 You can also click a failure to view additional details and see the message content.